ItalyPaleAle/revaulter/docs/02-install-and-configure-revaulter.md

 Using Revaulter requires TLS, for security and performance reasons (to be able to use HTTP/2 for the long-lived requests).

 Using a self-signed certificate is an acceptable option if running Revaulter in the same server as your app.
-To generate a self-signed TLS certificate, you can use OpenSSL, for example:
+You can generate a self-signed TLS certificate using OpenSSL, for example:

 ```sh
 openssl req -x509 -newkey rsa:4096 -keyout tls-key.pem -out tls-cert.pem -days 365 -nodes